denten-books/plain-text/2-surface.md

 The International Telegraph Conference in Lisbon, held in the summer of 1908, ratified two additional alphabet standards for international use: Hughes and Baudot.
+Both developed in response to the limitations of Morse, allowing for fully autonomous telegraph operation.

 ![Table of Alphabets, 1901 [@vansize_new_1901, 23].](images/alphabets-vansize.png)

-Both of the new systems allowed for fully autonomous operation.
-The message could be keyed into ticker tape by a human operator and then fed into the machine at a separate stage of transmission.
-In this sense, teletype

-The Hughes telegraph, an 1855 design modification of an 1846 telegraph invented by the American Royal E. House, was a capricious machine that relied on a tuning mechanism to transmit individual characters.
-Inspired by the player piano, the Hughes telegraph even looked like a piano, complete with a keyboard and a rotating drum, commonly used in music boxes.
-The sending device struck a tone which, when transmitted by electrical current, would initiate the rotation of a similar drum in the receiving apparatus "at the pleasure of the distant operator," in Hughes's words.
-The length of time between the initial synchronization signal and the struck chord corresponded to a letter, which the machine then printed to tape using a letter wheel.
-Hughes referred to the device as a "Compound Magnetic and Vibrating Printing Instrument," a name that hints at the fragility of the device.
-The message becomes impossible to decipher should the sending drum and the receiving drum fall out of sync [@hughes_improvement_1856; @hayles_print_2004, 145-147; @noll_evolution_2007, 20-21].
-By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
-By the 1930s, devices variously known as "printer telegraphs," "teletypewriters," and "teletypes" displaced Morse code telegraphy as the dominant mode of commercial communication.
-The monthly "Labor Review" report published by the U.S. Bureau of Labor Statistics in March of 1932 estimates more than a 50 percent drop in the number of Morse code operators between the years of 1915 and 1931.
-Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
-Where, in the Morse code machine, a human-operator was responsible for translating language into code, teletype automated the process completely.
-The human operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter.
-The teletype would then transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.

-[^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
-By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].

-The automation of the telegraph necessitated new encoding formats, chief among them the Baudot code, standardized in 1908 by the ITU.

-The significant difference between Hughes and Morse encodings on the one hand and Baudot on the other remains the fact that Baudot constitutes a fixed-length code.
+This new generation of printing telegraphs could be "programmed" using removable storage media, in a way that a player piano is "programmed" to play a piece by means of a music roll.
+The printing telegraph decoupled the act of writing and reading from the act of transmission, just like the music roll decouples the act of playing the piano from the performance.
+Using external storage media like ticker tape and punch cards, a message could be prepared in advance and "fed" into the mechanism for transmission at rates far exceeded the possibilities of hand-operated Morse telegraphy.
+The automation of the telegraph necessitated new encoding formats, chief among them the Baudot code, standardized in 1908 by the International Telegraph Union.

+Unlike the Morse alphabet which varied in length, Baudot fixed the length of the encoding to five spaces or "bits."
+Five "off" and "on" spaces allowed for 2^5=32 permutations, which, after encoding the common Latin characters left space for several special "control" characters.
+The "character space" could further be expanded by switching the receiving mechanism into a special "control mode" in which every combination of five bits represented an individual control character.

 The invention of fixed-length ciphers lies in the sixth book of Francis Bacon's *De augmentis scientiarum* (*Division of the Sciences*),[^ln1-bacon] an encyclopedic treatise on the "partition of sciences" written in the form of a letter to King James in 1623.
 Book Six of Bacon's systematic account of the sciences is dedicated to speech, speaking, writing, grammar (literary and philosophical), poetry (meter and verse), and, most relevant to our discussion, "the knowledge of ciphers."
-Here Bacon boasts of inventing a "highest degree of cipher” that can signify "all in all" (omnia per omnia).
-Bacon proceeds to describe a "fivefold," "bi-literarie” alphabet, which encodes each letter of the English language using a string of As and Bs five-letters long.
+Here Bacon boasts of inventing a "highest degree of cipher” that can signify "all in all" (*omnia per omnia*).
+Bacon proceeds to describe a "fivefold," "bi-literarie” alphabet, which encodes each letter of the English language using a five-letter long string of As and Bs.
 The letter A, for example, becomes "aaaaa."
 B becomes "aaaab," C "aaaba," and so on to Z, represented as "babbb."
 "Neither is this a small matter," Bacon writes: